Víglundar saga

 The saga tells the story of the love between Víglundr and Ketilríðr, who are attached to each other from childhood.
+The narrative is set against the backdrop of King Harald Fair-hair's reign in Norway, emphasizing themes of love, loyalty, and feuds amidst a richly detailed historical and social context.
+The opera Thorgrim (1890) is based on this saga.

 Plot

-In Norway, Þorgrímr Eiríksson and the beautiful Olof Þórisdóttir fall in love, but Olof's father arranges for her to be betrothed to a wealthy man named Ketill instead. Þorgrímr and Olof therefore elope and flee to Iceland, where they settle down and have two sons, Víglundr and Trausti, and a daughter, Helga.
+In Norway, Þorgrímr Eiríksson and the beautiful Olof Þórisdóttir fall in love, but Olof's father arranges for her to be betrothed to a wealthy man named Ketill instead.
+Despite this, Olof’s father, Earl Thorir, builds her a lavishly adorned bower to protect her, highlighting her status as the fairest woman in Norway, known as Olof Sunbeam. Þorgrímr and Olof therefore elope and flee to Iceland, where they settle down and have two sons, Víglundr and Trausti, and a daughter, Helga.
+They establish their home at Ingialdsknoll, where Þorgrímr becomes a respected chieftain, known for his generosity and friendship with his neighbor Hólmkell.
+From childhood, Víglundr and Ketilríðr share a deep bond, growing up together and excelling in skill and beauty, though their love faces opposition due to familial tensions.

 As an adult, Víglundr Þorgrímsson begins courting Ketilríðr Hólmkelsdóttir, the daughter of his father's neighbour and friend Hólmkell.
 This upsets her mother Þorbjǫrg and brothers Einarr and Jǫkull, who begin plotting against Víglundr.
-Meanwhile in Norway, Ketill has married and has three children - two sons (Sigurðr & Gunnlaugr) and a daughter (Ingibjǫrg).
+Their enmity escalates through acts of sabotage, including the killing of Víglundr's prized light-dun stallion and Þorgrímr’s valuable blaze-faced oxen, though Þorgrímr and Hólmkell strive to maintain their friendship despite these conflicts.
+Meanwhile in Norway, Ketill has married and has three children – two sons (Sigurðr and Gunnlaugr) and a daughter (Ingibjǫrg).
 However, he is still obsessed with getting revenge against Þorgrímr, and offers to marry Ingibjǫrg off to an adventurer named Hákon if the latter will go to Iceland and kill Þorgrímr.